richardcj2710/Obsidian-Sync/Second brain/IELTS/Speaking.md

 _________________________________________________________
-Where: my  own attic - also my bedroom a lot of activities i can do in my attic as a programer -> love explain -> have my own universe
+Where: my  own attic - also my bedroom a lot of activities i can do in my attic only bed and desk in that room as a programer -> love explain -> have my own universe no one can bother myself release my self

 _________________________________________________________